Toloka/crowd-kit/docs/reference/crowdkit.aggregation.image_segmentation.segmentation_em.SegmentationEM.md

 This method performs a categorical aggregation task for each pixel: should it be included to the resulting aggregate or no. This task is solved by the single coin Dawid-Skene algorithm.
-Each performer has a latent parameter "skill" that shows the probability of this performer to answer correctly.
+Each worker has a latent parameter "skill" that shows the probability of this worker to answer correctly.
 Skills and true pixels' labels are optimized by the Expectation-Maximization algorithm.